May is Asian American Pacific Islander Heritage month. We celebrated by preparing dumplings in our CVap® ovens.

 Into the Ovens

 Both the CHV and RTV ovens were set to 200/200.
 We cooked half the dumplings in traditional bamboo steamer baskets.
-However, the other half were placed directly onto perforated sheet pans.
+On the other hand, the rest were placed directly onto perforated sheet pans.

 Some traditionalists believe that the bamboo steamers give the dumplings a hint of a woody flavor that improves the quality of the dish.

-In the end, no matter how they were prepared, or which oven cooked them, they were nonetheless delicious. certainly, we had a great opportunity to practice our chopstick skills.
+In the end, no matter how they were prepared, or which oven cooked them, they were nonetheless delicious.
+Certainly, they provided a great opportunity to practice our chopstick skills.